Josh and J’s ‘Anime I have Another’ Drinking Game

-- Bad Day – When you need to wash away a bad day, choose any four of the below rules, and the miracle of alcohol will transport you to the magical world of anime, where that shit doesn’t matter anymore.
+- Bad Day (A.K.A.
+Quarantine Day) – When you need to wash away a bad day, choose any four of the below rules, and the miracle of alcohol will transport you to the magical world of anime, where that shit doesn’t matter anymore.

-- Encouragement – Whenever you need a little help to, say, call up you ex and leave her a message that will likely result in legal action, choose five of the below rules, and they’ll do the trick.
+- Encouragement – Whenever you need a little help to, say, call up your ex and leave them a message that will likely result in legal action, choose five of the below rules, and they’ll do the trick.

 - Bad Decision – When you are hoping to make a few bad decision later this evening, select any six of the below rules, and we guarantee that you will be filled with regret and guilt tomorrow.